Damini: Critical reception

-The film was universally praised for its execution and outstanding performances by Sunny Deol and Meenakshi Sheshadri.
+The film received universal acclaim for its execution and outstanding performances by Sunny Deol and Meenakshi Sheshadri.
 Vineeta Sinha in her review praises the film for its tight bound script, courtroom scenes, music and above all the career best performance of Meenakshi.

-Sulagana Biswas of Telegraph India; states the film despite being dated is still "eminently watchable" and also praising Sheshadri's portrayal of the title role states "the film still holds its own due to the earnestness of Meenakshi Sheshadri's performance".
-Simantini Dey writing for News18 hails the film as a "cult feminist film" and states "Damini -- released in 1993 -- is perhaps one of the most misunderstood films in Bollywood history.
+Sulagana Biswas of Telegraph India; states the film despite being dated is still "eminently watchable" and also praising Sheshadri's portrayal of the title role states, "the film still holds its own due to the earnestness of Meenakshi Sheshadri's performance".

+Simantini Dey writing for News18 hailed the film as a "cult feminist film" and stated "Damini - released in 1993 - is perhaps one of the most misunderstood films in Hindi cinema history.
 Despite receiving instant critical acclaim upon its release and having a successful run at the box-office, we as an audience have celebrated this film for all the wrong reasons.
 Yes, Sunny Deol's punchy dialogues like, "Tarikh par Tarikh milti rahi hai, lekin insaaf nahi mila, my lord!" deserved all the claps and whistles it received, and the theatrics of the courtroom drama, wherein two lawyers Govind (Sunny Deol) and Mr. Indrajit Chaddha (Amrish Puri) exchange angry words and stares indeed make for a great Bollywood entertainer.
-But the real reason why Damini was such an iconic film and deserves a cult status is the protagonist of the film --- Damini (played brilliantly by Meenakshi Seshadri).
-Till date, Bollywood has not given us such a strong and beautifully written female character as Damini, who not only has a mind of her own, but also a conscience.

-Long before films like Raazi and Pink were made in Bollywood, Rajkumar Santoshi's Damini gave us a HIT feminist movie with a female central character, who fights against all odds to bring justice to another woman."
+But the real reason why Damini was such an iconic film and deserves a cult status is the protagonist of the film - Damini (played brilliantly by Meenakshi Seshadri).
+Till date, Hindi cinema has not given us such a strong and beautifully written female character as Damini, who not only has a mind of her own, but also a conscience.
+Long before films like Pink (2016) and Raazi (2018) were made in Bollywood, Rajkumar Santoshi's Damini gave us a Hit feminist movie with a female central character, who fights against all odds to bring justice to another woman."